zendesk/zendesk_api_client_rb/lib/zendesk_api/server/docs/introduction.md

 ### Security and Authentication

 This API is an SSL-only API, regardless of how you may have your account configured.
-You can authorize against the API using either basic authentication with your username and password credentials or your username and API token.
+You can authorize against the API using either basic authentication with your username and password credentials, or with a username and API token.
 This token is configurable in your Zendesk account under **Settings** > **Channels** > **API**.

 ### Rate Limiting